-AKRF conducted a Remedial Investigation at the Site in May 2015 that included the advancement of 11 soil borings, 2 temporary groundwater monitoring wells, and 9 soil vapor probes, with the collection and laboratory analysis of 22 soil samples, 4 groundwater samples (two from geotechnical wells installed by others), and 9 soil vapor samples.
+In connection with the E-Designation assigned to the property, AKRF conducted a Remedial Investigation at the Site in May 2015 that included the advancement of 11 soil borings, 2 temporary groundwater monitoring wells, and 9 soil vapor probes, with the collection and laboratory analysis of 22 soil samples, 4 groundwater samples (2 from geotechnical wells installed by others), and 9 soil vapor samples.
 Results were as follows:

-- The soil sampling results were compared to NYSDEC 6 New York Codes, Rules, and Regulations (NYCRR) Part 375 Unrestricted Use Soil Cleanup Objectives (UUSCOs) and Restricted-Residential Use SCOs (RRSCOs).
-Several volatile organic compounds (VOCs) and polychlorinated biphenyls (PCBs) were detected at trace concentrations, all below UUSCOs.
-Several polycyclic aromatic hydrocarbons (PAHs) including benzo(a)anthracene [(maximum of 1,400 micrograms per kilogram (μg/Kg)], benzo(a)pyrene (maximum of 1,400 μg/Kg), benzo(b)fluoranthene (maximum of 1,900 μg/Kg), chrysene (maximum of 1,400 μg/Kg), and indeno(1,2,3-cd)pyrene (maximum of 680 μg/Kg) were detected above RRSCOs in three samples.
-Metals, including barium (maximum of 620 mg/Kg), lead (maximum of 760 mg/Kg), and mercury (maximum of 0.98 mg/Kg) exceeded their RRSCOs in one or more samples.
-The elevated metals concentrations were detected primarily in the shallow 0-2 foot interval and could be attributable to fill materials.
-Two pesticides (4,4'-DDE, 4,4'-DDT) slightly exceeded their UUSCOs in up to three samples, but were below their RRSCOs. - Groundwater sample results were compared to NYSDEC Class GA Ambient Water Quality Standard (AWQS) and indicated that one VOC, chloroform, was detected in two of the four groundwater samples at maximum concentrations of 50 micrograms per liter (μ g/L), above its AWQS of 7 μ g/L. Several other VOCs and semivolatile organic compounds (SVOCs) were detected at trace concentrations below AWQS.
-Nineteen metals were detected; and iron, manganese, antimony and sodium were detected above AWQS standards in one or more samples (total and dissolved analysis).
+- The soil sampling results were compared to UUSCOs and RRSCOs.
+Several VOCs and PCBs were detected at trace concentrations, all below UUSCOs.
+Several PAHs including benzo(a)anthracene [(maximum of 1,400 micrograms per kilogram (μ g/kg)], benzo(a)pyrene (maximum of 1,400 μ g/kg), benzo(b)fluoranthene (maximum of 1,900 μ g/kg), chrysene (maximum of 1,400 μ g/kg), and indeno(1,2,3-cd)pyrene (maximum of 680 μ g/kg) were detected above RRSCOs in three samples.
+Metals, including barium (maximum of 620 mg/kg), lead (maximum of 760 mg/kg), and mercury (maximum of 0.98 mg/kg) exceeded RRSCOs in one or more samples.
+The elevated metals concentrations were detected primarily in the shallow 0-2 foot interval and were likely attributable to fill materials.
+Two pesticides (4,4'-DDE, 4,4'-DDT) slightly exceeded UUSCOs in up to three samples, but were below their RRSCOs. - Groundwater sampling results compared to AWQS indicated that one VOC, chloroform, was detected in 2 of the 4 samples at a maximum concentration of 50 micrograms per liter (μ g/L), above its AWQS of 7 μ g/L. Several other VOCs and semivolatile organic compounds (SVOCs) were detected at trace concentrations below AWQS.
+Nineteen metals were detected; with iron, manganese, antimony and sodium above AWQS in one or more samples (total and dissolved analysis).
 No PCBs were detected above the AWQS.
 One pesticide, chlordane, was detected in one sample at an estimated concentration of 0.187 μ g/L, above the AWQS of 0.05 μ g/L. - Soil vapor results were compared to the indoor air guidelines in the New York State Department of Health (NYSDOH) Final Guidance for Evaluating Soil Vapor Intrusion in the State of New York, dated October 2006.
 Sampling identified 32 VOCs in the 9 samples at concentrations ranging from 0.95 to 830 micrograms per cubic meter (μg/m3).
-Tetrachloroethene (PCE) exceeded the indoor air decision matrix value of 100 μg/m3 in one sample with a concentration of 219 μg/m3.
-Trichloroethene (TCE) exceeded the indoor air decision matrix value of 5 μg/m3 in three samples (maximum concentration 10.3 μg/m3).
+Tetrachloroethene (PCE) exceeded its (NYSDOH) indoor Air Guideline Value (AGV) of 30 μg/m3 in one sample with a concentration of 219 μg/m3.
+Trichloroethene (TCE) exceeded its AGV of 2 μg/m3 in 3 samples (maximum concentration 10.3 μg/m3).